MoseleyBioinformaticsLab/mwtab/README.rst

 Installation
 ~~~~~~~~~~~~

-The `mwtab` package runs under Python 2.7 and Python 3.4+,
+The `mwtab` package runs under Python 2.7 and Python 3.4+.
+Use pip_ to install.
-use pip_ to install.
-Starting with Python 3.4, pip_ is included
+Starting with Python 3.4, pip_ is included by default.
-by default.

 Install on Linux, Mac OS X